yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 The implication of this bidirectionality for our simulation is that we can trace rays in reverse: from the relatively few points we are interested in towards light sources.
-For infinite number of rays the results would have been the same, but with our finite limitations, we have higher chance of sucessfully completing the path between the light source and the camera going in reverse.
+For infinite number of rays the results would have been the same, but with our finite limitations, we have higher chance of sucessfully completing the path between the light source and the camera going in reverse (XXX: because the light sources can be big).
 With both forward and reverse raytracing, we keep track of how much energy we loose with each bounce.
 Because these energy losses (also called attenuation) are multiplicative, and multiplication is commutative, this works out the same regardless of the direction we trace the ray in.

 So we shoot rays from our measurement points, hoping they eventually reach sources of light.
 These rays go in a straight line until they hit something.
 Depending on what was hit, various things